AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-overview.md

 The Portfolio Optimizer can only assist you if you have completed the following prerequisites:

-* The Business Cases have been completed on the projects
+* The Business Cases have been completed on the projects.
+For information, see the articles in the seection [Define a Business Case](../../projects/define-a-business-case/define-business-case.md).
-* A portfolio is defined for the projects you want to review
+* A portfolio is defined in the Project Overview area of Project Details section for the projects you want to review
-* You provide a budget to represent the total financial cap of the selected projects.
+* You have indicated the Project Budget and Planned Benefit for the projects you want to review.
+Fixed Cost and Fixed Revenue are optional but add additional value.
+For information, see [Project finances fields](../../projects/project-finances/project-finances-overview-1.md).

 For information about locating the Portfolio Optimizer, see [Locate the Portfolio Optimizer](../../../manage-work/portfolios/portfolio-optimizer/locate-portfolio-optimizer.md).